aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 - RwaAToken transfers
   - users cannot transfer their own RwaATokens (transfer, allowance, and permit related methods will revert).
   - new `ATOKEN_ADMIN` role, which can forcibly transfer any RwaAToken without needing approval (but can still only transfer an RwaAToken amount up to a healthy collateralization/health factor).
-This role will be given to the `RwaATokenManager` contract, which will granularly delegate authorization to individual accounts on a per-RwaAToken basis.
+This role is expected to be given to the `RwaATokenManager` contract, which will granularly delegate authorization to individual accounts on a per-RwaAToken basis.
   - note that `ATOKEN_ADMIN` can also forcibly transfer RwaATokens from the treasury address.
 While the treasury address currently does not receive RwaATokens of any sort through Reserve Factor or Liquidation Bonus, if this changes in the future there must be restrictions in place to protect RwaATokens earned by treasury.
 - `RwaATokenManager` contract
   - external RwaAToken manager smart contract which encodes granular authorized RwaAToken transfer permissions (by granting `AUTHORIZED_TRANSFER_ROLE` for specific RwaATokens).